 The municipal clerk is responsible for creating the ballot according to the timeline, paying close attention to the last days that a candidate can file for office.
 Some local laws establish a specific format or particular way candidate’s names are to be printed.
 A sample ballot should be created and proof read multiple times over the course of a few days, two neat tricks to catch errors are to read it out loud and read it from bottom to top.

 Is there help available for conducting elections?

 Yes.
-If your local election ordinance, the Plain English Guide to Elections, and/or this section do not address the issue, the State of Alaska Department of Commerce, Community, and Economic Development, Division of Community and Regional Affairs Regional Offices provide local government assistance both on-site and over the phone.
+If your local election ordinance, the Plain English Guide to Elections, and/or this section do not address the issue, a Local Government Specialist with DCRA can provide assistance both on-site and over the phone.